vackosar/vackosar.github.io/_drafts/2022-01-09-7-powers-moats-through-lens-of-dibellos-business-mental-model.md

 	- terms: cost of production, design, ...
 - Capital (finance, economic climate)
 	- unit = money, financial assets
-	- agents = investors, bond holders, accounters, CFO
+	- agents = investors, bondholders, accountants, CFO, ...
 	- terms: cashflow, debt, equity receivables, cost of capital ...

-Dimension agnostic (cross-cutting) terms:
+Dimension agnostic (cross-cutting) terms and agents:
-- technology, operations, human resources, management, security, software developement, R&D, execution, planning
+- CEO, technology, operations, human resources, management, security, software development, R&D, execution, planning
 - In some cases these terms are sometimes assigned by DiBello into one of the dimensions above.

 ## 7 Powers From Perspective of DiBello's
 Helmer's book defines Power as "the set of conditions creating the potential for persistent differential returns".
 It is about building defensive moat, or a barrier to protect margins from competitive arbitrage.
 For a summary I recommend reading [7 Powers summary](https://commoncog.com/blog/7-powers-summary/).